NexusRaids/nexus-docs/docs/admin.md

    :header: "Command", "Description"
    :widths: 5, 20

+   ``!server toggle force-nickname``, "Use this to toggle on/off forcing nicknames of members of your server to be their respective in-game trainer names."
+   ``!server toggle join-multiple-raids``, "Use this to toggle on/off allowing trainers to join more than one raid at the same time in your server."
    ``!server toggle public-raids``, "Use this to toggle off/on public raids in your server.
 Anyone can interact with the raids if turned on."
    ``!server toggle unfriend``, "Use this to toggle off/on the unfriend the host message when a raid ends.
 This doesn't apply to raids from other servers."